 In the Star-Spotting Project, thousands of pupils, members of outdoor associations, other clubs and members of the public in both Sweden and other European countries are being given the opportunity to contribute to scientific research about light pollution.
 The project will also create important knowledge about ecology, sustainability and urban planning.

 The mass experiment will run from February 2019 to the end of December 2019 and the app will be available to use throughout this time period.
-The mass experiment is co-ordinated by the Swedish non-profit organisation VA (Public & Science).
+The mass experiment is part of the European Researchers’ Night in Sweden and is co-ordinated by the Swedish non-profit organisation VA (Public & Science).
 The researcher responsible for this year’s experiment is Urban Eriksson, a researcher and senior lecturer in physics with a focus on astronomy education at Lund university.

 The organisers are keen to involve other countries in the experiment, which will allow for international comparisons.
 Organisations in other countries are welcome to get in touch to discuss this opportunity further.